 The former St George's ace has combined superbly with George Ford throughout his career with the pair starring as u20s and now with the senior side.
 Farrell ended the tournament as the leading scorer with 69 points, bringing his overall tally for England to 412 and making him the second-highest points scorer in the history of the England national team, with only Jonny Wilkinson having scored more.

 After a successful 2017 6 Nations, Farrell was named in his second British and Irish Lions tour.
-At the time of selection Farrell has made 52 English caps and 7 Lions caps (1 test).
-In May 2017, Farrell was named the RPA Player of the Year for 2017 as well as the EPCR European Player of the Year for 2017 and became the first player to receive the new Anthony Foley Memorial Trophy.
+At the time of selection Farrell had 52 English caps and 7 Lions caps (1 test).
+In May 2017, he was named the RPA Player of the Year for 2017 as well as the EPCR European Player of the Year and became the first player to receive the new Anthony Foley Memorial Trophy.